 Everyone has a typo now and then.
 I’ve even found them in hard-bound books published by major publishing houses.
 They’re not good, but anyone who uses a keyboard will understand that it happens now and then.

 That doesn’t excuse us from trying to find them, however, because some of them can turn a sentence into nonsense.
-Here’s an example I read just this morning: “Stay in touch with your sphere.
+Here’s an example I read recently: “Stay in touch with your sphere.
 They may not be ready to buy or sell, but they may now someone who is.”

 They may now someone?
 What the heck does that mean?
 We can figure it out, but it was a stop sign, and stop signs interrupt your message.